DouaeBakkali269/SmartTransit-Microservices-Application/README.md

 # Smart-Transit — Urban Mobility Microservices

 Smart-Transit is an extensible microservices platform for urban mobility and public transport management.
-The repository contains backend service implementations and skeletons intended to model a production-like microservices architecture for routing, vehicle management, trips, booking, user profiles, and authentication.
+The repository contains backend service implementations and skeletons intended to model a production-like microservices architecture for routing, vehicle management, trips, ticketing, subscriptions, payments, geolocation tracking, notifications, user profiles, and authentication.

 ## Project goals
-- Provide modular, independently deployable services for urban transit domains (users, routes, vehicles, trips, bookings, auth).
+- Provide modular, independently deployable services for urban transit domains following domain-driven design principles.
 - Demonstrate standard microservice patterns: REST APIs, persistence (JPA), DTO mapping, validation, pagination, partial updates, and automated tests.
+- Support event-driven architecture for asynchronous communication between services (planned with Kafka integration).
 - Provide a starting point for integration (API gateway, service discovery), CI/CD, and containerized deployment.

 ## High-level architecture
-- Services: each backend service is a standalone Spring Boot (Maven) application.
-Services communicate via HTTP/REST in this scaffold.
+- **Services**: each backend service is a standalone Spring Boot (Maven) application.
+Services communicate via HTTP/REST for synchronous operations and will use Kafka for asynchronous event-driven communication.
-- Persistence: services use JPA (Hibernate).
+- **Persistence**: services use JPA (Hibernate).
 By default the projects are configured with H2 in-memory for development and tests; swap to PostgreSQL/MySQL for production.
-- Mapping & validation: DTOs use MapStruct for mapping and Jakarta Validation for request validation.
+- **Mapping & validation**: DTOs use MapStruct for mapping and Jakarta Validation for request validation.
-- Testing: unit tests for service logic, integration tests that start the Spring context and exercise REST endpoints.
+- **Testing**: unit tests for service logic, integration tests that start the Spring context and exercise REST endpoints.
+- **Infrastructure**: Eureka service discovery and Spring Cloud Gateway for API routing and circuit breaking.

 ## Services and responsibilities

-- auth-service — authentication and token lifecycle (login, token validation).
-Minimal skeleton provided.
+### Infrastructure Services
+- **discovery-service** — Eureka service registry (port 8761) for service discovery and registration.
+- **gateway-service** — Spring Cloud Gateway (port 8080) serving as the single entry point with routing, circuit breaking, and load balancing.

+### Domain Services

+#### Core Services
+- **auth-service** (port TBD) — Manages user authentication (login, logout) and JWT token lifecycle.
+Validates tokens for the API Gateway and other services.
-- user-service — user and passenger profile management (full CRUD implemented, pagination, search and PATCH partial updates, tests included).
+- **user-service** (port 8082) — Manages user profiles for passengers, drivers, and administrators.
+Full CRUD implementation with pagination, search, and PATCH partial updates. *Reference implementation with complete test coverage.*

-- route-service — route and stop management (skeleton).
+#### Transport Management Services
+- **route-service** (port TBD) — Manages static route data: transit lines, fixed stops, and route definitions.
+A route represents a template (e.g., "Line 42: Downtown ↔ Airport").
+- **trip-service** (port TBD) — Manages dynamic trip instances: scheduled executions of routes with actual departure/arrival times, assigned vehicles, and real-time status updates.
+A trip is a specific journey on a route (e.g., "Bus 405 running Line 42 departing at 14:30").

+> **Why separate Route and Trip services?**
+> We split these domains to follow the **Template vs Instance** pattern:
+> - **Routes** are static, long-lived templates that define "what" and "where" (the line, stops, and general schedule).
+> - **Trips** are dynamic, time-bound instances that represent "when" and "how" (actual journeys happening with specific vehicles and times).
+>
+> This separation enables:
+> - Independent scaling: trip operations (high-frequency updates) can scale separately from route configuration (low-frequency changes).
+> - Clear bounded contexts: route planning teams work independently from operations teams managing daily trips.
+> - Better data modeling: routes focus on geographic/network data while trips focus on temporal/operational data.

-- vehicle-service — vehicle metadata and telemetry (skeleton).
+- **vehicle-service** (port TBD) — Manages vehicle fleet data: bus metadata, capacity, maintenance status, and assignments.

-- trip-service — trips, schedules, and trip lifecycle (skeleton).
-- booking-service — booking / reservation management (skeleton).
+#### Ticketing and Payment Services
+- **ticket-service** (port 8086) — Manages ticket lifecycle: purchase, cancellation, validation (used/unused), and history.
+Communicates with payment-service and publishes events for notifications. *Fully implemented with CRUD operations.*
+- **subscription-service** (port 8087) — Manages subscription plans: creation, renewal, expiration, and recurring billing.
+Integrates with payment-service for transactions.
+- **payment-service** (port 8089) — Processes financial transactions for tickets and subscriptions.
+Integrates with external payment gateways and publishes payment events (success/failure).

+#### Real-time and Communication Services
+- **geolocation-service** (port 8088) — Tracks real-time vehicle positions via GPS.
+Publishes location data continuously to Kafka for consumption by trip-service (ETA calculations) and notification-service (delay alerts).
+- **notification-service** (port 8090) — Event-driven service that sends notifications (email, SMS, push) based on events from ticket-service, subscription-service, geolocation-service, and payment-service.

 Each service lives in its own top-level folder (e.g. `user-service`) and follows the same Maven/Spring Boot layout.